 Improving our relationship hung heavy on my mind throughout this year.
 I spent hours in conversation with other teachers, child psychologists, and mentors, thinking up ways to make my lessons more relevant and accessible to him.

-Research tells us that disruptive students often have an enormous amount of energy, yet they direct it in a way that undermines learning in the classroom.
+Research tells us that challenging students often have an enormous amount of energy, yet they direct it in a way that undermines learning in the classroom.
 Neuroscientist, Kevin Ochsner says that restorative interventions focus on training disruptive students how to control their emotional impulses:

 Teaching people to think in different ways—to reframe them in positive terms when the initial response is negative, or in a less emotional way when the initial response is emotionally ‘hot’—changes how they experience and react.